borbware/unity-basics-course/math/1-vectors.md

     otherGameObjectRigidBody.velocity.normalized)
   ```

 ## Note about distance

 * Note: when performance is important, using magnitude can be a bad idea: it includes the costly square root operation
   * if you need to only compare magnitudes, or you're squaring it right away, use `.sqrMagnitude` instead!

 ## Exercise 1.
 I'm being avoided
 <!-- _backgroundColor: #29366f -->

+Create a scene with two GameObjects, a player and a static enemy.
-Calculate distance between two GameObjects (player and enemy).
+Calculate **the distance** between the player and the enemy.

-If the distance is smaller than a threshold value,
+If the distance is smaller than some given threshold value,

-  a) change the color of the static GameObject (and set the color back to default when you're no more on the range)
+  - ⭐ Change the color of the enemy (and set the color back to default when you're no more on the range)
-  b) make the enemy shoot at player
+  - ⭐⭐ Make the enemy shoot at player!
-  c) move the static GameObject farther away from the GameObject along the shortest possible path
+  - ⭐⭐⭐ Move the enemy farther away from the player along the shortest possible path.

 ## Reading & watching